James Buchanan: Minister to Russia

-U.S. Senate service
+U.S. Senator

-Buchanan returned home and was elected by the Pennsylvania state legislature to succeed William Wilkins in the U.S. Senate.
+Buchanan returned home and lost the election in the State Legislature for a full six-year term in the 23rd Congress, but was appointed by the Pennsylvania state legislature to succeed William Wilkins in the U.S. Senate.
 Wilkins, in turn, replaced Buchanan as the ambassador to Russia.
 The Jacksonian Buchanan, who was re-elected in 1836 and 1842, opposed the re-chartering of the Second Bank of the United States and sought to expunge a congressional censure of Jackson stemming from the Bank War.
+Buchanan served in the Senate until March 1845 and was twice confirmed in office.
+To unite Pennsylvania Democrats at the State Convention, he was chosen as their candidate for the Democratic National Convention.
+Buchanan maintained a strict adherence to the Pennsylvania State Legislature's guidelines and sometimes voted against positions in Congress which he promoted in his own speeches, despite open ambitions for the White House.

+Buchanan was known for his commitment to states' rights and the Manifest destiny ideology.
+He rejected President Martin Van Buren's offer to become United States Attorney General and chaired prestigious Senate committees such as the Committee on the Judiciary and the Committee on Foreign Relations.
+Buchanan was one of only a few senators to vote against the Webster–Ashburton Treaty for its "surrender" of lands to the United Kingdom, as he demanded the entire Aroostook River Valley for the United States.
+In the Oregon Boundary Dispute, Buchanan adopted the maximum demand of 54°40′ as the northern border and spoke out in favor of annexing the Republic of Texas.
 During the contentious 1838 Pennsylvania gubernatorial election, Buchanan chose to support the Democratic challenger, David Rittenhouse Porter, who was elected by fewer than 5,500 votes as Pennsylvania's first governor under the state's revised Constitution of 1838.

 Buchanan also opposed a gag rule sponsored by John C. Calhoun that would have suppressed anti-slavery petitions.
 He joined the majority in blocking the rule, with most senators of the belief that it would have the reverse effect of strengthening the abolitionists.
 He said, "We have just as little right to interfere with slavery in the South, as we have to touch the right of petition."
 Buchanan thought that the issue of slavery was the domain of the states, and he faulted abolitionists for exciting passions over the issue.

-His support of states' rights was matched by his support for Manifest Destiny, and he opposed the Webster–Ashburton Treaty for its "surrender" of lands to the United Kingdom.
-Buchanan also argued for the annexation of both Texas and the Oregon Country.
 In the lead-up to the 1844 Democratic National Convention, Buchanan positioned himself as a potential alternative to former President Martin Van Buren, but the nomination went to James K. Polk, who won the election.